-The Welfare Officer assumes the role of group leader for children who do not come to the UK with their own group leader.
-This role includes being the reference point for these students, and holding weekly meetings with them to ensure their welfare needs are being met.
+The Welfare Officers assume the role of group leaders for children who do not come to the UK with their own group leader.
+This role includes being the reference point for these students, and holding regular meetings with them to ensure their welfare needs are being met.